EliTu/JS-Course---The-Pig-Game/README.md

   - Hold button - Upon a press Adds the total current score to the total score and pass the turn to the other player.
 If there is 0 in  the current score box, it will simply pass the turn to the other player.
 Available after game initialization and as long as no player won the game.

   - New game button - Upon a press will initialize a new game (but saves the player names that were set during the game setup), as a    result the total scores and the current scores will be lost.
-Available after game initalization and also after a player won.
-Upon a player win, the button centers inteslf in the middle of the UI and needed to be pressed to renew a game.
+Available after game initialization and also after a player won.
+Upon a player win, the button centers itself in the middle of the UI and needed to be pressed to renew a game.

-  - Setting menu button - Upon a press the game setup menu will apear and the game can be reconfigured.
+  - Setting menu button - Upon a press the game setup menu will appear and the game can be reconfigured.
 Upon pressing the 'Complete' button a new game will start with the new configurations.